Username or email address *

 Email address *

-The Afghan Rug Shop is the only UK Label STEP licensee, ensuring fair and ethical production.
+The Afghan Rug Shop one of only 2 UK Label STEP licensees, ensuring fair and ethical production.
 Click here to see more.

 7 Market Street, Hebden Bridge, West Yorks, HX7 6EU

 We are proud to be corporate sponsors of afghanaid.org and donate regularly to their invaluable and life-changing projects.
 Please look at their work here.

 OPEN FRI/SAT/SUN 10-5pm THROUGHOUT SEP/OCT | ONLINE SALES & DELIVERY WORLDWIDE AS NORMAL Dismiss